- Membership Groups

 United Way Readers: School year sessions (Fall and Winter/Spring)

 Volunteers provide one-one-one assistance to a child that’s behind in learning to read.
 They work together at the child’s school once a week for an hour to improve reading comprehension and vocabulary skills.
+Click here to register for the Spring semester.

 One day reading opportunities for volunteers are available in the Spring and fall including: